yuqiliao/IDE-help-guide/08-definitions-by-study.Rmd

 ### Variables

 PIAAC requires in-person interviews to complete the background questionnaire before administering the direct assessments (i.e., literacy, numeracy, reading components, and/or problem solving in technology-rich environments (PS-TRE)).
-In the PIAAC IDE, measures are derived from two instruments: the computer-based assessment (CBA), given to respondents who were comfortable taking the assessment on a computer, and the paper-based assessment (PBA), given to respondents that were not familiar with computers or chose not to take the assessment on a computer.
+In the PIAAC IDE, dependent variables are derived from two instruments: the computer-based assessment (CBA), given to respondents who were comfortable taking the assessment on a computer, and the paper-based assessment (PBA), given to respondents that were not familiar with computers or chose not to take the assessment on a computer.
 Variables derived from the background questionnaire were administered to each participating adult.
 Variables are organized into categories that have shared characteristics and can be selected as a group (category) when examining and generating tables.
 Content category and subcategory titles may overlap, but specific variables appear only once in a subcategory.
-Use *Search* in the *Select Variables* step to locate variables.
+Use *Search* in the *Select Grouping Variables* step to locate variables.
 Note that some variables might be similar in content, but not comparable over the years, either due to differences in the question asked or differences in their response categories.
 The icon representing “no data”—   —will help in identifying the year for which the variable has data available for analysis.
 Except for the estimates for *All Adults*, the variables that can be compared across years are located under a special category called *Trend Variables*, sub-category *Trends to IALS and ALL*.
 Note that common variables such as age and gender, among others, can appear in other categories and sub-categories with the “no data” icon, but have data when selected under the *Trends Variables* category.